 Now you can apply the PVC cement to both the sides of the flange and the interior sides of the soil pipe.
-You should do this with a lot of care
+You should do this with a lot of care to avoid mess.

-Step 4: installing the Toilet flange
+Step 4: Installing The Toilet Flange

-Using a square ensure that the flange is parallel to the wall.
+Using a square ensures that the flange is parallel to the wall.
 Just keep moving the rim until it is in the right position.
 Now you can tighten the screws to ensure that the flange does not come out of place.

-Step 5: Fitting the Closet Bolts
+Step 5: Fitting The Closet Bolts

 The flange package comes with two bolts.
 Ensure you fix the bolts with the flange collar.
 Moreover, the bolts should face an upward direction.
 Lastly, you can place the wax ring ready for toilet installation.

 You are done installing a toilet flange on a concrete floor!
 So easy than you expected, is it not?

 How To Install A Toilet Flange In New Construction- Tiled Floor

 Research shows that toilet flanges on tiled floors are held better than those on concrete floors.
 The process of installing a flange on tiled floor is also quite easy.
 So, let’s not waste time and jump to the procedure.

 It just takes 2 materials to install a toilet flange on a tiled floor.
 Those are: